alinarezrangel/gide/README.md

 # GIDE - The best IDE for GTK+ 3 #

 GTK+ 3 does not have a complete IDE, generally you use your favourite IDE and creates the GUI with Glade.
 Now this ends.
-G_IDE includes features like code generation, projects and others that make development with GTK+ 3 easy and intuitive.
+GIDE includes features like code generation, projects and others that make development with GTK+ 3 easy and intuitive.